Eagle Computer: Eagle PCs and IPO

 Eagle was also one of the first manufacturers of clones of the IBM PC.
 The Eagle PC was introduced in 1982.
-It had enhanced 752 × 352 graphics compared to the IBM PC's 640 × 200 resolution, and it was quieter because it did not need a cooling fan.
+It had enhanced 752 × 352 graphics compared to the IBM PC's 640 × 200 graphics resolution, and it was quieter because it did not need a cooling fan.
 The PC 2 followed, but the screen resolution was downgraded to match that of the IBM PC.
 Later, the Eagle Spirit portable came out, and the Eagle Turbo.

 This transportable Spirit computer weighed 15 kg, and was fully compatible with the IBM PC-XT.
 It had a built-in 9 in monochrome monitor, one or two 5 1/4" disk-drives (320k) and a 10 Mb hard-disk for the "1-disk model".
 This hard-disk was half thinner than "classic" hard-disks of that time (Slimline technology).
 It also had a color graphic board but the built-in monitor was monochrome (no color model was available).
 The Eagle Spirit could be booted with the original IBM PC boot disks.
 The disks capacity and format procedure were the same.
-The graphic resolution was the same as the IBM PC: 320 x 200 with a character matrix of 7 by 9 pixels.
-This was a good example of the low levelling effect of the IBM PC compatibility.
-The Eagle PC, launched one year earlier, had a high resolution of 720 x 352 with a character matrix of 11 x 19 pixels.
+The graphic resolution was the same as the IBM PC: 320 x 200.
+The Eagle PC, launched one year earlier, had a high resolution of 720 x 352.

 Spellbinder was renamed Eaglewriter on the Eagle PCs, and the spreadsheet program was called Eaglecalc.
-No actual changes were made to either program.
+No functional changes were made to either program.

-On June 8, 1983, the day Eagle's initial public offering made him a multimillionaire, president and CEO Dennis Barnhart died in the crash of a Ferrari he was test driving.
-Ronald Mickwee became president and CEO.
+On June 8, 1983, the day Eagle's initial public offering made him a multimillionaire, president and CEO Dennis Barnhart died in the crash of his Ferrari as he was heading home.
+With him in the car was another businessman who was considering buying either the Ferrari or Barnhart's Porshe; who was driving was initially unknown.
+Ronald Mickwee became president and CEO of Eagle.
 Because of the death the underwriters reversed the IPO, refunding the money that investors had paid for the stock, and held another IPO a few months later, which was unprecedented in the PC industry.
 The dramatic timing has led to speculation that this event caused the end of Eagle.

 The company continued to lead PC sales until IBM launched a lawsuit against some PC clone manufactures like Eagle, Corona Data Systems, and Handwell Corporation claiming copyright infringement of their BIOS code.
 All the companies named settled out of court, agreeing to re-implement their BIOS in a way that did not violate IBM's copyrights.
-(This led to companies like Phoenix Technologies to offer PC clone manufacturers BIOSes that were written following a clean room design.)
+(This led to companies like Phoenix Technologies offering PC clone manufacturers BIOSes that were written using clean room design.)
 Concomitantly with the lawsuits, IBM slashed prices for its own products; discussing the perspectives of the smaller PC firms like Eagle, one Morgan Stanley analyst was quoted in the June 9, 1984 edition of the New York Times saying "Some of them are operating at 5 percent pretax margins, and there is just no room for more price cuts."